VipeCloud/vipecloud_api/vipecloud_users_v2_0.md

   "details" : "Created trial via website", //optional "contact_tags" : ["BusinessTrial","Annual"], //optional.
 VipeCloud will create a contact if it doesn't exist.
 Values must be array
-  "source" : "Website signup", //optional "company_tags" : ["BusinessTrial","Annual"], //optional.
+  "source" : "Website signup", //optional "company_tags" : ["BusinessTrial","Annual"] //optional.
 VipeCloud will create a company if it doesn't exist.
 Values must be array
 }
 ```